Fall 2014 – Summer 2015

 If you are in Interim Probationary Standing (at the end of the Fall term):

 If you are in Interim Unsatisfactory Standing (at the end of the Fall term):

 You will be placed in Unsatisfactory Standing:

-Appeals for readmission by students in Unsatisfactory Standing should be received no later than July 15 for readmission to the Fall term, November 15 for the Winter term, and June 10 for the Summer term.
+Appeals for readmission by students in Unsatisfactory Standing must be received in their respective Faculties no later than the deadlines stated on their readmission websites.
+For Arts see www.mcgill.ca/oasis/general/readmission.
+For Science (including B.A. & Sc.) see www.mcgill.ca/science/student/general/readmission.
 Readmission will be considered only when proof of extenuating circumstances that affected academic performance can be provided (e.g., medical or other documentation).
 If you are in Unsatisfactory Standing for the second time, you must withdraw permanently.

 Normally, supplemental examinations are not permitted; however, if you are in Unsatisfactory Standing, you may appeal for permission to write a supplemental examination, clearly stating the reasons for special consideration and providing proof as appropriate.

 If you are a student with an Incomplete Standing (in the Winter or Summer term):